Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-ads.md

 2. Log into Google and grant Amplitude permission in the consent form.
 ![Google Login Image](../../assets/images/marketing-analytics/google-login.png)
-3. Enter the `Google Ads Customer ID` for all the ad accounts you would like to sync the data.
+3. Enter the `Google Ads Customer ID` for the ad account you would like to sync the data from.
 ![Google Enter Account ID](../../assets/images/marketing-analytics/google-enter-info.png)
+4. If you don't have direct access to the account, enter the `Manager ID` that you authorized access on which can view this ad account.
+Otherwise, just leave the field as blank.
-4. [Optional] You also have the option to do a one time iimport on the historical data in the time period of your choice.
+5. [Optional] You also have the option to do a one time import on the historical data in the time period of your choice.
 ![Google Historical Backfill](../../assets/images/marketing-analytics/google-past-data.png)